Georgie Hubbard

 Small, consistent actions are the key to creating long-lasting change.

 Your task: Do one small thing in the next 24 hours that pushes you outside your comfort zone.
-Something simple but slightly uncomfortable.
-Just enough to create a stretch.

 Speak up in a meeting when you'd normally stay quiet